 On November 12, 2008, the parties to the Derivative Action executed a Memorandum of Understanding of the material terms of a proposed settlement of the Derivative Action.
 On January 21, 2009, the parties filed with the court a Stipulation of Settlement seeking the court's preliminary and final approval of the terms of the proposed settlement.
 On February 13, 2009, the court granted preliminary approval of the settlement.
 On April 23, 2009, the court granted final approval of the settlement and entered an Order and Final Judgment directing the consummation of the settlement and dismissing the Derivative Action, with prejudice, as against each defendant.
 Pursuant to the terms of the settlement, the Company has adopted certain corporate governance policies for a period of three years, and the issuer of the Company's Executive Liability and Entity Securities Liability insurance policy applicable to the Derivative Action has paid \$400,000 to the plaintiff's counsel for their fees and expenses.
-That sum is within the coverage limit of the policy and accordingly has no effect on the Company's financial results.
+That sum is within the coverage limit of the policy and accordingly has no effect on the Company's financial results

-Patent Matters-On July 11, 2008, a complaint for patent infringement was filed against the Company in the U.S. District Court for the District of Massachusetts by Metris USA, Inc. and certain of its affiliates (collectively "Metris") concerning U.S. Patent Nos.
-6,611,617 and 7,313,264, which are generally directed to laser scanning devices.
+Patent Matters-On July 11, 2008, a complaint for patent infringement was filed against the Company in the U.S. District Court for the District of Massachusetts by Metris USA, Inc. and certain of its affiliates (collectively, "Metris") concerning U.S. Patent Nos.
+6,611,617 and 7,313,264.
+The patents are generally directed to laser scanning devices.
 The complaint was served on November 5, 2008.
+The Company responded with counterclaims alleging that the asserted patents are invalid, non-infringed, and unenforceable due to fraud during prosecution of the patents in the U.S. Patent and Trademark Office.
+On August 31, 2009, the Court granted the Company's motion to add counterclaims and defenses for violation of federal and state antitrust and unfair competition laws based on the alleged knowing assertion of invalid and fraudulent patents.
+Discovery in the case is ongoing, and no trial date has been set.
+On October 8, 2009, the Court held a "Markman" hearing for the purpose of construing the claim language of the asserted patents.

-Discovery in the case has commenced, and no trial date has been set.
-The Company contends that it does not infringe the asserted patents and/or that the patents are invalid.
-The Company's Laser ScanArm products at issue represent a small portion of the Company's product line.
-The Company currently does not anticipate this lawsuit will have a material impact on the Company's business, or financial condition.
-However, the outcome is difficult to predict and an adverse determination may have a material impact on the Company's business, or financial condition.
+No final order on claim construction has yet issued.
+The Company believes that it does not infringe the asserted patents and/or that the patents are invalid.
+The Company currently does not anticipate this lawsuit will have a material impact on the Company's business, financial condition or results of operations.
+However, the outcome is difficult to predict and an adverse determination may have a material impact on the Company's business, financial condition or results of operations.